andrewcumming/phase_diagram_3CP/README.md

+Calculates the phase diagram for a three-component classical plasma.
+This code uses analytic fits to free energies of the liquid and solid phase to construct the free energy of the mixture.
+The double tangent construction is used to identify unstable regions in the phase diagram.

 ### Compiling

 * The free-energy routines use cython to speed up the calculation.
 To compile  `free_energy.pyx` (2 component free energy) and `free_energy3.pyx` (3 component free energy) into modules, use